 Species recommended for ex situ research programs via Conservation Needs Assessments.
 Most of these species are recommended as analogs that can be used to developed husbandry protocols that can subsequently be applied to related, but more threatened species.
 The species are arranged by range country.

 Amphibian Ark has developed an easy to use checklist that should be utilized prior to the commencement of any ex situ conservation breeding program for amphibians.
 If, and only if, all of the critical program aspects can be met for a species, should a new program be implemented.
-The program implementation tool can be used online or it can be downloaded and used offline.
+The program implementation tool can be used online.

 Founder calculation tool – www.amphibianark.org/founder-animals/